haiilingg/EDA-project/README.md

 - Adjust loan terms and conditions based on age groups.
 For younger clients, consider providing more flexible repayment options or additional support mechanisms to mitigate potential payment difficulties.

 #### Previous Application Data
+- Introduce new loan products or tailor existing ones to diversify the loan portfolio, reducing dependence on specific loan types.
+- Focus on optimizing and promoting consumer loan offerings, considering competitive interest rates, flexible repayment terms, and exclusive benefits.
+- Develop strategies to retain repeater clients, implementing loyalty programs, personalized offerings, or incentives to encourage repeat business.
+- Analyze and improve the offer rejection process, ensuring transparency and clarity in communication to potential clients with a focus on reducing unused offer rejections.
+- Continuously enhance risk assessment models, incorporating machine learning and predictive analytics to improve accuracy in identifying potential risks.